 How the student information is used

-The information in the cross sector study will be used by the Department and other government planners to improve the delivery and quality of services and initiatives for Victorian children.
+The information is used by the Department and other government planners to improve the delivery and quality of services and initiatives for Victorian children.
 The responses are analysed and reported at a statewide and area level.

 Some findings from the survey will be published online, including in the annual State of Victoria’s Children reports (an outcomes-focused analysis on how Victorian Children and Young People are faring).